 Many instructional programs have additional accreditation from organizations appropriate to their particular disciplines.

-The addition of a school of Nursing and Center for Science in 2014, a space designed for cross-disciplinary learning, includes a national model hospital simulation center.
+Dr. Vicki P. Karolewics was appointed Wallace State’s third president on August 28, 2003.
+An era of transformation, innovation, expansion, and a focus on excellence have been hallmarks of her leadership.
+President Karolewics’ student success agenda – Start Early, Start Right, Finish, Succeed – has made Wallace State among the nation’s top colleges for student outcomes.
+Students obtain unprecedented levels of success, whether transferring, taking licensure exams, or finding employment.
+Student satisfaction has been reflected in the College’s retention rate, which exceeds state and national averages.
+The College’s traditional and online presence have continued to grow with demand.
+The College expanded its commitment to the community with the 2010 opening of a Center for Fine and Performing Arts.
+This Center was named after generous benefactors, Ottis and Evelyn Burrow.
+This facility features The Evelyn Burrow Museum, which houses fine and decorative arts.
+The museum is the locus for cultural art events of all kinds bringing talented authors, artists, filmmakers, and musicians to campus.
+It gives students and community members the opportunity to celebrate many facets of art and culture and to present and enjoy creative works.
+The addition of the School of Nursing and Center for Science in 2014, designed for cross-disciplinary learning, includes a national model hospital simulation center.
 This facility also includes a large conference center.
 Extensive renovations have ensured technical programs meet or exceed industry standards.
-New fully online associate in arts and associate in science degrees have been added to an increasing array of online offerings.
-A new Wallace State location in Oneonta, and a new instructional site in Winston County allow the College to offer higher education to previously underserved populations.
+New fully online Associate in Arts and Associate in Science degrees have been added to an increasing array of online offerings.
+A new Wallace State location in Oneonta (credit and non-credit offerings) and a new instructional site in Winston County (non-credit offerings) allow the College to offer higher education to previously underserved populations.
 The Fast Track Academy, Fast Track for Industry, the Fine and Performing Arts Academy have enhanced offerings to high school students on campus, while the dual enrollment student population continues to multiply.

 During Dr. Karolewics’ tenure, Wallace State has been recognized for its innovations in teaching and learning on the state and national levels.
 Dr. Karolewics has built partnerships with business and industry, educational institutions, and community leaders, while expanding the College’s ability to develop its resources through the attainment of competitive grants.
-In recent years, the College has been rated the first choice among community colleges by high school seniors taking the ACT, ranked among the Top Three in the South for Workforce Development, repeatedly designated by the Aspen Institute as one of the top 150 community colleges in America according to student outcomes, and selected for a number of prestigious initiatives, including the American Association of Community College’s Pathways Project and the American Association of Colleges and Universities Roadmap Project.
+In recent years, the College has been rated the first choice among community colleges by high school seniors taking the ACT, ranked among the Top Three in the South for Workforce Development, repeatedly designated by the Aspen Institute as one of the top 150 community colleges in America according to student outcomes, and was named a 2025 Aspen Finalist.
+It has been selected for a number of prestigious initiatives, including the American Association of Community College’s Pathways Project and the American Association of Colleges and Universities Roadmap Project.
 In 2016, Wallace State was named a Center of Excellence in Nursing Education by the National League of Nursing, one of only two colleges and universities in Alabama to earn that distinction.
 Wallace State has also been nationally ranked among the “Top 100 Community Colleges,” among the “Top 50 Associate Degrees: Health Professions and Related Clinical Sciences” by Community College Week, and among the “Fastest Growing Community Colleges” in the U.S. Wallace State was designated an Achieving the Dream Leader College in 2017, for its intense efforts to continually improve student success.
 It is one of just 180 All-Steinway Schools in the world.

 Wallace State’s athletic success has extended to 18 ACCC All-Sports Trophies, national championships in cheerleading and softball, numerous conference titles, scores of academic All-Americans and All-Americans by sport, and professional athletes in baseball and golf.